eslint/eslint/docs/rules/camelcase.md

 * `"properties": "always"` (default) enforces camelcase style for property names
 * `"properties": "never"` does not check property names
+* `"exceptions"` allows an array of specified identifier names

 ### always